apache/ignite-3/modules/transactions/README.md

 Deadlock detection is not an option due to huge computation resources requirement and no real-time guaranties.

 # Tx map

-Each node maintains a persistent tx map: txid -> timestamp|txstate(PENDING|ABORTED|COMMITED) This map is used for failover.
+Each node maintains a persistent tx map:

+txid -> timestamp|txstate(PENDING|ABORTED|COMMITED)

+This map is used for a failover.
 Oldest entries in txid map must be cleaned to avoid unlimited grow.

 # Data format

-Row is stored in key-value database with additional metadata for referencing current tx.
+A row is stored in key-value database with additional attached metadata for referencing associated tx.

 # Write tx example.

-Consider the write example:
-Assume the the current row is key -> value
+Assume the current row is: key -> oldvalue

 The steps to update a row:

-1. acquire exlusive lock on key on prewrite
+1. acquire exclusive lock on key on prewrite

 2. remove key -> oldvalue<br/>
    set key -> newvalue [txid] // Inserted row has a special metadata containing transaction id it's enlisted in.<br/>